VulkreoN/R-TYPE/README.md

 # **R-TYPE** - *User Documentation*

+the developper documentation is available [here](Documentation/DevelopperDocumentation.md)

 ## **Introduction**

 This project is a remake of the famous R-Type game.
 It is a 2D space shooter game where you have to destroy enemies and bosses to progress in the game.
 You can play alone or with a friend in cooperative mode.

+### **System Requirements**

+This game is compatible with Windows and Linux.

+You'll need to be connected to the internet during the installation of the game.

 <details>
     <summary> Installation </summary>